alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 **Monitoring (or prevention) fix**

 Alert preemptively when the failure domain diversity is below the expected level, but not yet service-impacting.
-Ideally, the alert would be a ticket alert, not a page, since it doesn’t require an immediate response.
+Ideally, the alert would be a ticket alert, not a page, since it doesn't require an immediate response.
 The system is still serving happily, albeit at a lower level of redundancy.

-For example, a Google on-caller typically doesn’t work on projects during their on-call shift.
+For example, a Google on-caller typically doesn't work on projects during their on-call shift.
 Instead, they work on bugs that improve the health of the system.
 Make sure that your team routinely prioritizes production bugs above other project work.
 SRE managers and tech leads should make sure that production bugs are promptly dealt with, and escalate to the developer team decision makers when necessary.

 ## Which bugs cause the most pages?